ngs-course/ngs-course.github.io/README.md

 ### Day 3

-In the last day we will work on RNA-seq data analysis
+In the last day we will focus on RNA-seq data analysis and fuunctional interpretation.

 ##### Association studies